 Mobile field service management can also help billing move quickly.
 Customers are able to sign receipts on-the-go, receive invoices and more.
 And all the while, that data is being sent back to HQ to be stored and processed.

 On-Premise vs Cloud Field Service Management Software

 One of the major decisions for businesses that are looking to invest in field service management software is whether to deploy the software on-premise or in the cloud.
-Let’s explore both deployment options in-depth before analyzing which one you should choose:
+Let’s explore both deployment options in-depth before analyzing which one you should choose.

 An on-premise software solution is installed as well as hosted in your data center, which means the management of the solution is typically carried out by your internal IT staff.
-Such a solution allows businesses to have full control over every aspect of the system as well as company data security.
+Such a solution allows businesses to have full control over every aspect of the system as well as secure company data.
 On-premise field service management software, like any on-premise software, typically entails a significant upfront investment.
 However, ongoing costs other than regular maintenance and service expenses aren’t much of a factor.

 A cloud-based software solution is when the software is hosted by an external service provider who is responsible for all aspects of the infrastructure.
-Some of these aspects include data storage, security, server stability, and maintenance.
+Some of these aspects include data storage, security, server stability and maintenance.
 This software is accessible via the internet in a web browser and, sometimes, a mobile app.
 Cloud-based field service management software generally has a subscription-based licensing model.
 As a result, their upfront costs are low or nonexistent.